Timur-O/MaterializePHPAdminPanelTemplate/README.md

 ## Getting Started
 ---
 ### 1. Install the dependencies
-1. Run `composer install` once in the directory of the template
+1. If you downloaded the release you can skip this step, otherwise run `composer install` once in the directory of the template

 ### 2. Get Google Analytics Credentials
 In order for the template to work, a file needs to be present in the root of the template files.
 This file is called `client_secrects.json`.
 This file can be found by doing the following: